Constellation-Labs/documentation-hub/validate/automated/nodectlConfig.md

 - Global Layer0 Hypergraph (GL0)
 - Constellation Network Currency Layer1 Metagraph (ML1)

-As nodectl becomes more adopted by the community, other ecosystem communities, companies developing a metagraph on Constellation Networks protocol, or other entity may submit their desired configuration to this project for addition and adoption.
+As nodectl becomes more adopted by the community, other ecosystem communities, companies developing a Metagraph on Constellation Networks protocol, or other entity may submit their desired configuration to this project for addition and adoption.

 As new pre-configured profiles are submitted, they will be able to be appended to the Node's configuration via the [configure command](/validate/automated/nodectlCommands#configure).